 Museum of Gloucester, Brunswick Road, GLOUCESTER GL1 1HP

 Nature In Art Museum,

-Wallsworth Hall, Gloucester
+Wallsworth Hall, SANDHURST, Gloucester GL2 9PA

 The world’s first museum dedicated exclusively to Art inspired by Nature.
 Life-size sculptures in the garden.
 Artists at work (Feb-Nov).
 Coﬀee shop.
 Play area.